 Flu is a very unpleasant viral disease which can put you out of action for days and in some cases leave you feeling unwell for weeks.
 If you fall into any of the above categories it is strongly recommended that you receive the vaccine.
 Telephone the Surgery to arrange an injection appointment.
-Facts The vaccine is approximately 80% effective against the flu virus.
-The vaccine does NOT protect against colds or chest infection.
+The vaccine is approximately 80% effective against the flu virus.
 You cannot get flu from having the vaccine.
 About 2% of vaccinated patients get mild "cold-like" symptoms for a few days after vaccination.

 Please ensure you stay well hydrated before your blood test.
 Drink plenty of water to keep your veins plumper, more visible and easier to draw blood.
 This applies to both fasting and non-fasting tests.

 This leaflet describes what you can expect to happen when your GP refers you to see a specialist or consultant, at a hospital or a community health centre.

 The following are regularly held at the surgery:-

 The leaflet linked below provides more information on how to care for your ears.